 SAP Crystal Reports $495 price tag is alluring to small businesses working with limited budgets, but that doesn’t reflect its true cost of ownership.
 For starters, once you license the server, you need to get user licenses for the server.
 Plus, you need mobile user licenses for the server, and you must license a designer tool to build reports and license a designer tool to build dashboards.
 In addition to the expense of purchasing licenses, you’ll also have to pay a developer who is skilled in CR proprietary language to utilize it in any way.
 From pulling data to building reports and dashboards, leveraging Crystal Reports requires the skill of a developer.

 Yurbi’s pricing model is simple, predictable and transparent.
-User licenses start at just $495 per year and that price includes all the powerful features of the Yurbi platform.
+User licenses start at just $250 per month for 5 users and that price includes all the powerful features of the Yurbi platform.
 Yurbi also offers a flexible pricing model that lets you purchase only what you need right now, and scale as your business develops.
 In addition to lower licensing costs, the costs associated with Yurbi’s implementation, deployment, training and maintenance are also less than Crystal Reports.
 Also, because Yurbi was designed for the business user, you won’t need to pay a developer to run reports, etc.- the users can do it themselves.

 With Crystal Reports, security is built into the report itself.
 That means when you need a report for two different audiences, the developer must establish security settings for each report.
 In addition to being time-consuming and costly, this approach to data security is also risky.
 Quite different from CR, Yurbi’s “App Shield” feature provides centralized data level security.
 A security profile is created and applied to a specific user or a user group.
 Every time the person or group interacts with Yurbi, such as running a report or viewing a dashboard, their security profile is automatically applied.